 - Once you’re ready to invest, transfer funds from your Solo 401k trust bank account to the online resource or directly to the startup (if applicable)

 - If you need to complete a W9, make sure you include the name and tax ID number of your Solo 401k

 Important: Angel investments are often long-term.
-Keep in mind that most venture capitalists and angel investors expect to have their money tied up for 5-7 years.
+Keep in mind that most venture capitalists and angel investors expect to have their money tied up for 5-7 years, or longer.
 It’s also important to remember that these are high-risk investments.
 While every angel investor hopes for a unicorn, many start-ups fail.
 Do a risk profile check on your portfolio before investing to ensure you have the risk tolerance and the ability to tolerate illiquidity in the investment before you invest.